Skip to Content

 Why certificate_verify_failed happen?

 The SSL connection will be established based on the following process.
-We will get errors if any of these steps does not go well.
+We will get errors if any of these steps do not go well.

 • The client sends a request to the server for a secure session.
 The server responds by sending its X.509 digital certificate to the client.